stormentt/zpass-client/README.md

 ```
 zpass-client add password
 ```
 Zpass will ask you for your keyvault password and then prompt you to enter in a new password.
-Soon, passwords will be able to have human-readable names instead of long random alphanumeric selectors.
+It will also ask you to specify a password name, which you can later use to retrieve the password.

 ### Generating a password
 ```